zhangtai/oas/keyboard_shortcuts.md

 - `F1`: I can't live without it.
 - `⌃W`: Switch window, occasionally I open multiple projects(windows), some in full screen and some not, so the `⌃F4` won't works if some window is full screen, this is super handy.
+- Remove: `cursorWordPartLeft` and `cursorWordPartRight` which will conflict with below custom shortcuts

 ### Windows Management

 I put Macbook at left and Studio Display at right.

+I am not using Stage Manager because didn't managed how to use it properly.

 🧩 Means custom, from System's Keyboard Shortcuts -> App Shortcuts.